 Call a Nevada criminal defense attorney…

-If you have been arrested for carrying a concealed weapon in Nevada, please phone our Las Vegas criminal defense attorneys for a free consultation.
+If you have been arrested for carrying a concealed weapon in Nevada, please phone our Las Vegas criminal defense attorneys for a consultation.

 ¿Habla español?
 Visita nuestra página web en español sobre leyes de Nevada para llevar armas ocultas.

 Arrested in Colorado?
 Go to our informational article on Colorado concealed weapons laws.